Want your web copy to look as good as it sounds? Use one of these 3 body fonts.

 Body font weight

-Don’t opt for anything below 400, unless you’re blowing your letters up beyond 20px or are using white letters on a color background.
+Don’t opt for anything below 400, unless you’re blowing your letters up beyond 20px.
 Even then, it might not be a good idea.
 Letters that are too light can’t be read, and this is very frustrating for readers.

 Maybe you’re thinking: “But 400 is too fat for my body font!”
 If that’s you, then you’re obviously very sensitive about these things, and that’s great.
 Consider finding a typeface that has a “thinner” regular or book weight.
 Any of the fonts I recommend above would work for you.